pisymbol314/postgresql-clip/README.md

 >     mkdir models
 >     curl https://openaipublic.azureedge.net/clip/models/40d365715913c9da98579312b702a82c18be219cc2a73407c4526f58eba950af/ViT-B-32.pt --output models/ViT-B-32.pt

 10. Copy the template environent file, and then edit the `.env` file to insert the credentials (URI) needed to connect to the database.
+You will also need to enter the S3 object storage access key and secret.
-> **Note** You can use the URI obtained from step 3 for variable PG_SERVICE_URI.
+> **Note** Inserting the database credentials, object storage access key and secret are **mendatory** for this demo.
+Database credentils (URI) were obtained from step 3 and need to be assigned to variable PG_SERVICE_URI.
+Object storage access key and secret will be shared during the demo session and will need to be assigned to variables S3_ACCESS_KEY and S3_SECRET_KEY respecively.
 ```shell
 cp .env_example .env
 ```